 Students who envision themselves working in urban centers after graduation will find the additional coursework of an Urban Studies minor will better prepare them for that career path.

-50:975:102 Introduction to Urban Studies (R, D) (3) An introduction to basic approaches to the study, analysis, and resolution of urban problems, which are explored in their social, economic, political, and physical contexts.
+50:975:102 Introduction to Urban Studies An introduction to basic approaches to the study, analysis, and resolution of urban problems, which are explored in their social, economic, political, and physical contexts.

-50:975:103 Urban and Regional Ecological Planning (3) The network of interdependency and interaction between the human-made and the natural environments.
+50:975:103 Urban Ecology and Regional Planning The network of interdependency and interaction between the human-made and the natural environments.
 The role of ecological planning in controlled growth and protecting the environment.

-50:975:104 Power and Decision Making in Urban Communities (R, D) (3) Examines the decision-making process in the urban community; the dynamics of the group; formal and informal power structures in the urban community; and their influence on the decision-making process.
+50:975:104 Power and Decision Making in Urban Communities Examines the decision-making process in the urban community; the dynamics of the group; formal and informal power structures in the urban community; and their influence on the decision-making process.

-Students, with advice of the urban studies program director or member of the urban studies advisory committee, also take 5 courses (15 other elective credits), which introduce them to a particular issue or set of challenges in urban areas.
+Students, with advice of the Urban Studies program director, also take 4 courses (12 other elective credits), which introduce them to a particular issue or set of challenges in urban areas.

-- Only 6 credits from a student’s major will be applied to the minor.
+- Only 6 credits from a student’s major may be applied to the minor.

-- At least 6 elective credits will be at the 300-level or above.
+- At least 6 elective credits must be at the 300-level or above.

 Students are encouraged to consider an Internship in Urban Studies (50:975:475) during their senior year to gain practical experience in an urban nonprofit organization or local government and work on their own professional development through targeted career development classes.